apache/doris-flink-connector/CONTRIBUTING.md

 under the License.
 -->

-# Contribute to Doris
+# Contribute to Doris and its surrounding projects

-Thank you very much for your interest in the Doris project.
-We welcome your suggestions, comments (including criticisms), comments and contributions to the Doris project.
+Thank you very much for your interest in the Doris and its surrounding projects.
+We welcome your suggestions, comments (including criticisms), comments and contributions to the Doris.

 For more information on how to contribute to Doris, please go to the Doris main repository [CONTRIBUTING](https://github.com/apache/incubator-doris/blob/master/CONTRIBUTING.md)